 Because the faculty has unusual depth of coverage, other faculty can assist with studies in any particular specialization or thematic area, such as foreign relations, reform movements, or various ethnic histories.
 Even though they are internationally recognized and always in demand for their professional expertise, faculty members in this area work together to provide the best possible educational experience for all kinds of students.

-Students will find in the specifics there a dazzling array of attractive possibilities to learn about what happened in the United States after 1877 and to explore a remarkable range of different approaches to the past.
+Students will find a dazzling array of attractive course possibilities to learn about what happened in the United States after 1877 and to explore a remarkable range of different approaches to the past.